Yesterday, Urwerk debuted their latest timepiece — the smallest and most wearable timepiece they’ve ever offered — the UR-100 Spacetime.

-Peering through the highly domed sapphire crystal you will also see Urwerk’s familiar orbital satellites that display hours, and by hand for the minutes, however, instead of the red arrow-tipped 60-minutes hand disappearing at the end of the retrograde arc, it passes underneath and between the subsidiary dials, reappearing to display two new astronomical indications: distance traveled on Earth and distance travel by Earth (around the Sun).
+Peering through the highly domed sapphire crystal you will also see Urwerk’s familiar orbital satellites that display hours.
+For minutes, there’s a retrograde hand, however, instead of the red arrow-tipped 60-minutes hand disappearing at the end of the retrograde arc, it passes underneath and between the subsidiary dials, reappearing to display two new astronomical indications: distance traveled on Earth and distance travel by Earth (around the Sun).

 The first indicator at 10 o’clock evaluates the distance in kilometers that we have traveled on the Earth.
 It’s based on the average speed of the rotation of the Earth on its axis at the equator, covering a distance of 555 km every 20 minutes.